Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Skinduced Aesthetics Clinic provides consultation-based cosmetic services across Newcastle and the Hunter Region.

-The clinic operates under medical governance with experienced practitioners.
-Consultations focus on assessment, suitability, and discussion of available options.
-Where clinically appropriate, TGA-approved products may be used.
+The clinic operates within a medical governance framework with experienced practitioners.
+Consultations focus on clinical assessment, suitability, and discussion of possible management options.

-You can view before and after results during your consultation.
-We are located in Cameron Park, Newcastle, NSW, and serve clients across Lake Macquarie and surrounding suburbs.
+The clinic is located in Cameron Park, Newcastle, NSW, and serves clients across Lake Macquarie and surrounding suburbs.

 Why are my lips asymmetrical?